FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 - macOS - All versions from 10.12 including macOS Big Sur and Monterey compliant. *

-_* See hardware details for more information on compatibility_
+> * See hardware details for more information on compatibility.

 ## Hardware Recommendations and requirements